thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment103" caption=false%}

 In 1909, BYRON Cummings, an archaeologist at the University of Utah, and William Douglass, the general land surveyor for the USGS set out on a mission to find the rumored Rainbow Bridge, a large natural arch wedged into one of Glen Canyon's side canyons, formed by the erosional forces of water and wind.
-Led by Paiute guides Jim Mike and a father and son both named Noscha Begay, they found it, and quickly disseminated papers declaring their "discovery," despite the fact that this discovery was only made possible by their native guides' prior knowledge and connection with Rainbow Bridge.
+Led by Paiute guides Jim Mike and a father and son both named Noscha Begay, they found it, and quickly disseminated papers declaring their "discovery," despite the fact that this discovery was only made possible by their native guides' prior knowledge and connection with Rainbow Bridge. [^17]

-One year later, President William Howard Taft removed Rainbow Bridge and the 160 acres surround it from Diné and Paiute lands and designated it a National Monument, writing in his proclamation that "[the] extraordinary natural bridge, having an arch which is in form and appearance much like a rainbow...[is] of great scientific interest as an example of eccentric stream erosion....[It] appears that the public interest would be promoted by reserving this bridge as a National Monument" (qtd. in Bsumek 72).
+One year later, President William Howard Taft removed Rainbow Bridge and the 160 acres surround it from Diné and Paiute lands and designated it a National Monument, writing in his proclamation that "[the] extraordinary natural bridge, having an arch which is in form and appearance much like a rainbow...[is] of great scientific interest as an example of eccentric stream erosion....[It] appears that the public interest would be promoted by reserving this bridge as a National Monument" [^18]

-The attitude that the American people are entitled to wondrous landscapes is reflected in the words of journalist John Stewart MacClary, who visited Rainbow Bridge in the 1930s and subsequently published a magazine article which declared that “all classes were entitled to the privilege of viewing the natural wonder, since Uncle Sam had reserved it as property for the people” (qtd. in Farmer 79).
+The attitude that the American people are entitled to wondrous landscapes is reflected in the words of journalist John Stewart MacClary, who visited Rainbow Bridge in the 1930s and subsequently published a magazine article which declared that “all classes were entitled to the privilege of viewing the natural wonder, since Uncle Sam had reserved it as property for the people” [^19].
 Wonder, as MacClary illustrates, is a useful device for making and legitimizing territory claims.

 Of course, neither Glen Canyon nor Rainbow Bridge were free for the taking.
 Rainbow Bridge, called Tsé'naa Na'ní'áhí by the Diné, had long been a sacred site for the Puebloan, Navajo, Ute and Paiute peoples, and the land surrounding it their home.
 But as western rhetorics of wonder and curiosity about the bridge began to circulate, so did the colonial desire know the land, and then to acquire it, even if this meant removing original inhabitants from their ancestral home.
 Thus, settler wonder becomes a tool of Indigenous dispossession, and the tides of loss follow in wonder's wake.